infochimps-sales/smart-maintenance-demo/README.md

-2 Close inspection of Spark's Application Master UI will show that this job is being executed on only 2 of the 3 available datanodes, I have no idea why 1 datanode is not participating, this needs to be debugged.
+2 Close inspection of Spark's Application Master UI will show that this job is being executed on only 2 of the 3 available datanodes, I have no idea why one datanode is not participating, this needs to be debugged.

 3 Spark's console output is *way* too verbose, I attempted to dial that down on foyer node via: